 Room: Elmfield, LG22 | Telephone: 0114 222 6431 (external), 26431 (internal)

-Having completed a sociology degree at Liverpool University, I joined the Department of Sociological Studies as a postgraduate research student from 1994-1997.
-In 1997, I joined the Sociology Department at Manchester University as a Research Officer and later as a Research Fellow.
-I then returned to this department as a Lecturer in 2000.
-Since 2001, I have worked on a half-time basis.
+I first joined the Department of Sociological Studies as a postgraduate research student from 1994-1997, having completed a Sociology degree at Liverpool University.
+In 1997, I joined the Sociology Department at Manchester University as a Research Officer, and later as a Research Fellow, and then returned to this department as a Lecturer in 2000.